jimsong/ansi_escape/README.md

 Valid colors are `:black`, `:red`, `:green`, `:yellow`, `:blue`, `:magenta`, `:cyan`, and `:white`

 ### FormattedString
-A `FormattedString` contains a raw string as well as all ANSI formatting effects applied to it.
-This gem does not extend or subclass the `String` class as a `FormattedString` object serves as a container and has substantially different behavior from a normal string.
+A `ANSIEscape::FormattedString` contains a raw string as well as all ANSI formatting effects applied to it.
+This gem does not extend or subclass the `String` class as a `ANSIEscape::FormattedString` object serves as a container and has substantially different behavior from a normal string.

 #### Example
 ~~~